What's the difference between Cococo, Chocolaterie Bernard Callebaut™, and Callebaut?

 So who is Cococo?

-Our business is not centred around one person.
-Instead, our business is women-run and we are a team of talented confectioners whose focus is confectionery — we make delicious and award-winning treats using our own certified sustainable and fair trade couverture chocolate.
-Our chocolatiers make over 80 different recipes in our factory kitchen, many by hand, using simple ingredients like real cream and butter, and no artificial preservatives, and our own sustainable proprietary couverture chocolate.
+Our business is not centred around a single personality.
+Instead, we are a women-run team of talented confectioners.
+We focus on creating delicious, award-winning treats using our own sustainably-sourced, fair-trade couverture chocolate.
+Our chocolatiers craft more than 80 different recipes in our factory kitchen, many by hand, using real cream and butter, no artificial preservatives, and our own proprietary couverture chocolate.
 To date, we’ve won 24 International Chocolate Awards.
-And Cococo is capable of manufacturing and co-packing virtually any product containing chocolate as the primary or defining ingredient.

 What does the word Cococo mean?